confmeet/ccs2024/program/index.md

 ---

 In the following table:
+- click on the days to see the schedule for that day.
 - **click on event titles** for more details.

 A spreadsheet version of the schedule can be viewed at [this